NethServer/docs/administrator-manual/en/mail.rst

     .. warning::

-      The mailbox used for quarantine, must be able to accept spam.
+      The mailbox used for quarantine, must be able to accept spam and must be a user mailbox or possibly a shared mailbox.
 This is true when you use an internal account, but must be valid for an account on other server.
 Because the email account is dedicated to receive the unwanted spam, you must create and use an email account only for this